 This article originally appeared as a blog post in March 2010.
+Since then, several of the original links are no longer available and the article has been edited accordingly.
+(Latest revision November 2023.)

 The attacks on homeopathy have continued almost relentlessly, culminating in the pronouncement by the House of Commons Science & Technology Committee that there is no evidence to suggest that it is any more than placebo, so all NHS funding for homeopathic treatment should end.

-Let’s face it, homeopathy is an easy target for the rationalists, as those who believe it is utter nonsense have no interest in learning the underlying principles on which it is based but just focus on the aspect of dilution to the exclusion of all else, ignoring the essential need for vigorous shaking (succussion) that turns a dilution into a potentised remedy (for which research here and here show that the physicochemical properties of each type of solution differ significantly, by the way).
+Let’s face it, homeopathy is an easy target for the rationalists, as those who believe it is utter nonsense have no interest in learning the underlying principles on which it is based but just focus on the aspect of dilution to the exclusion of all else, ignoring the essential need for vigorous shaking (succussion) that turns a dilution into a potentised remedy (for which research here shows that the physicochemical properties of each type of solution differ significantly, by the way).
 Since doctors know that the body only works through a multitude of complex chemical interactions, how could a dilution that contains less than a molecule of the original raw material possibly have any therapeutic effect other than placebo?
 (Clue: it’s nothing to do with chemistry; succussion – physics – holds the key.)

 There are over 200 years of anecdotal evidence from millions of recipients of homeopathic treatment worldwide, which challenges this conventional wisdom.
 Even the scientific committee of the Royal Pharmaceutical Society of Great Britain acknowledges that many patients report benefit, particularly when receiving treatment from a qualified homeopathic practitioner, but nevertheless issued a statement after the House of Commons Science & Technology Committee announcement that, following their review of the research, homeopathy offers nothing more than placebo, and pharmacists should not claim effectiveness or any scientific basis for homeopathic treatment.
 And that’s despite 63 out of 74 randomised controlled trials published in peer-reviewed journals up to the end of 2009, showing in favour of homeopathic treatment compared either to placebo or established conventional treatments.
 And I bet the recent paper published in the International Journal of Oncology, which shows that the potentised remedies Carcinosin 30c and Phytolacca 200c have cytotoxic effects on breast cancer cell to the same degree as the drug paclitaxel (Taxol) doesn’t count as evidence either!
 (The researchers concluded “the ultra-diluted natural homeopathic remedies investigated in this study offer the promise of being effective preventive and/or therapeutic agents for breast cancer and worthy of further study.”)